RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

-rootURI | Web application URI prefix. `/` by default serviceURI | Services API URI prefix (relative to rootURI). `/api/` by default. productConfiguration | Path to product (web interface) configuration file (json) develMode | When set to true extra debug, the information is printed in logs and GraphQL console is enabled on the server. expireSessionAfterPeriod | Maximum idle time after which user's session will be closed.
+rootURI | Web application URI prefix. `/` by default serviceURI | Services API URI prefix (relative to rootURI). `/api/` by default. productConfiguration | Path to product (web interface) configuration file (json) develMode | When set to true extra debug, the information is printed in logs and the GraphQL console is enabled on the server. expireSessionAfterPeriod | Maximum idle time after which the user's session will be closed.

 #### Database configuration

-Configures CloudBeaver database where it keeps users, credentials and permissions.
+Configures CloudBeaver database where it keeps users, credentials and permission.
 In the section `server.database`:

 Name|Description